what-if-horizon/what-if-data-donation/workflow_data_donation_tool.md

 As explained above only relevant non highly personal data should be collected.
 The decision of which variables to collect should be made by the researcher

 #### The strategy
 The researcher creates an extra column in the <platform>_Merged_Structures.csv and only pastes the ID in that column in case she wishes to collect that variable.
 In case she finds different IDs pointing at the same data, she decides on the final ID and replaces the original ID.
 It is highly important that the row is kept with the new ID as the differing JSON path is important to maintain as to collect the variable correctly.
-The annotated <platform>_Merged_Structures.csv can be found [here](https://github.com/what-if-horizon/what-if-data-donation/tree/master/structure_donations/Annotated_schema_df)
+The annotated <platform>_Merged_Structures_Annotated.csv can be found [here](https://github.com/what-if-horizon/what-if-data-donation/tree/master/structure_donations/Annotated_schema_df)

-#### The code
-The python script [TO BE DETERMINED] deselects the rows without an ID as this indicates that the variable should not be collected.
-The <platform>_Merged_Structures_Reduced.csv is saved here [NOT READY]

 ### 4. Implementation of data donation tool